"Can I purchase your images?"

 “What am I likely to find to photograph at Tin Can Bay?”

-For the early riser, spectacular sunrises are also
+For the early riser, spectacular sunrises or sunsets are also

 a very special feature here.